iden3/claim-schema-vocab/proofs/SMTProof.md

 # hIndex

-index part of node_aux
+index part of nodeAux

 # hValue

-value part of node_aux
+value part of nodeAux